JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 There are some astro Themes which are implementing RemarkJS:

+---

 ## Conclusions

-There you go.

-Few powerpoint as a code f/oss alternatives.
+There you go: Few powerpoint as a code f/oss alternatives.

 Which will also play [nice with LLMS](#ai-powered-slidev)